theGC/html-webpack-inline-svg-plugin/README.md

 ```
 You have to make sure SVG files have been moved to the output directory by some mean.

-In this way SVG files are inlined after all template and image files have been written to the [output directory](https://webpack.js.org/configuration/output/#outputpath), that is it, on `html-webpack-plugin`'s [`afterEmit`](https://github.com/jantimon/html-webpack-plugin#afteremit-hook) event.
+In this way SVG files are inlined after all template and image files have been written to the [output directory](https://webpack.js.org/configuration/output/#outputpath), that is it, on html-webpack-plugin's [`afterEmit`](https://github.com/jantimon/html-webpack-plugin#afteremit-hook) event.

 #### Relative to ROOT